mekas/mb1313600022/README.md

 ### 1313618014 (Muhammad Ardani) Pending
 I want to make an application that will show football leagues & cups include livescore etc.

 Feedback: State if you are using Android Studio.

+Reply: I have updated my absract about tech stack and I use android studio(kotlin) for it

 ### 1313618002 (Nilatil Moena) Pending
 I want to create an application that can display information about Marvel's library of comic